-[0104] Naturally occurring polypeptides include without limitation biologically active polypeptides (including antibodies) that exist in nature or can be produced in a form that is found in nature by, for example, chemical synthesis or recombinant expression techniques.
+[0100] Naturally occurring polypeptides include without limitation biologically active polypeptides (including antibodies) that exist in nature or can be produced in a form that is found in nature by, for example, chemical synthesis or recombinant expression techniques.
 Naturally occurring polypeptides also include lipoproteins and post-translationally modified proteins, such as, for example and without limitation, glycosylated proteins.

-[0105] Antibodies contemplated for use in the methods and compositions of the present disclosure include without limitation antibodies that recognize and associate with a target molecule either in vivo or in vitro.
+[0101] Antibodies contemplated for use in the methods and compositions described herein include without limitation antibodies that recognize and associate with a target molecule either in vivo or in vitro.